 We currently manufacture nitrogen and phosphate fertilizers and will soon launch potash operations to further enhance our product mix.
 Our range is of high-quality and includes standard and commodity products as well as a growing slow release and specialty fertilizer product offering, on which there is greater emphasis.

 Our production base is becoming more international, with assets in Russia, Lithuania, Kazakhstan and Belgium, plus a joint venture in China.
 These assets have ready access to key markets through our logistics and distribution network that currently covers more than 25 countries.

-We are one of the fastest growing fertilizer majors and plan to be a top five producer by nutrient capacity within the next three years.
+We are one of the fastest growing fertilizer majors and plan to be a top five producer by nutrient capacity.